 | Butter or oil for the pan | as needed |

-These ingredients work together in a steady, practical way.
-The beef and seasoning build the base, the rice stretches the filling and helps with texture, and the sauces bring creaminess and gentle heat.
 The mix of cheddar and mozzarella gives both flavor and melt, and if you are curious about how flour tortillas are traditionally used, this simple overview of Flour tortilla is a good place to start.
 As Chef Thomas, I like how each part has a clear role without making the recipe feel complicated.

 How I Make a Grilled Cheese Burrito

-Chef Thomasโs Tip:
+Chef Thomas’s Tip:

 If the pan looks dry after adding seasoning, a tablespoon of water helps it coat without clumping.

-Chef Thomasโs Tip:
+Chef Thomas’s Tip:

-I leave a clear border around the edges so the roll seals clean and the tortilla doesnโt split.
+I leave a clear border around the edges so the roll seals clean and the tortilla doesn’t split.

-Equipment & Tools I Used for This Recipe
+Tools I Used for Grilled Cheese Burrito

 This grilled cheese burrito comes together quickly, but having the right tools makes the process smooth and stress-free.
 From browning the beef to getting that crispy cheese crust, these essentials help you nail the texture and flavor every time.